 |The value of the current thread's ApcStateIndex field.|

-You can use the !apc extension to displays the contents of one or more asynchronous procedure calls (APCs).
+You can use the !apc extension to display the contents of one or more asynchronous procedure calls (APCs).

-You can also set a breakpoint in the code leading up to this stop code and attempt to single step forward into the faulting code.
+You can also set a breakpoint in the code that precedes this stop code and attempt to single-step forward into the faulting code.

 If you are not equipped to use the Windows debugger to work on this problem, you can use some basic troubleshooting techniques.

 Check the System Log in Event Viewer for additional error messages that might help identify the device or driver that is causing this bug check.

 If a driver is identified in the bug check message, disable the driver or check with the manufacturer for driver updates.